Louise Harnby | Crime Fiction and Thriller Editor

 Content example

-If your learning centre can generate excitement in your potential client – make them feel that they’ve found an editor or proofreader who’s completely on their wavelength, someone who’s demonstrably in touch with their struggles, and is offering resolution – that’s a powerful message.
+If your resource centre can generate excitement in your potential client – make them feel that they’ve found an editor or proofreader who’s completely on their wavelength, someone who’s demonstrably in touch with their struggles, and is offering resolution – that’s a powerful message.

 And it’s one that’s more likely to get your visitors telling others about who you are and what you’re up to, and have them clicking the Contact button.